 Workshop principles: No buying, no selling.
 Check your corporate and institutional affiliations at the door.
 This event is for technical problem solving and learning how to explain security engineering needs to executive management.
 Develop a support network of colleagues who are facing the same managerial and technical challenges.

 For flights, we recommend arriving on Sunday, May 3rd.
 We will begin with a reception Sunday evening at the hotel.
 The technical agenda begins the morning of May 4th and ends by noon on May 5th.
 Tutorials take place on the afternoon of May 5th.
 DTW is the closest airport, about 25 minutes from Ann Arbor.
 All meetings will take place at the University of Michigan College of Engineering.
-U-M parking passes are available for purchase for those who do not wish to use the free shuttle.
+U-M parking passes are available for $10 per day for those who do not wish to take advantage of the free shuttle.
+Please note your parking/shuttle preference on the registration page.